graeme-a-stewart/cpp-concurrency/doc/06-TBBPipelinesGraphs.md

 The very first parameter we passed to `tbb::parallel_pipeline` is `ntoken`, which specifies the maximum number of pieces of data that can be processed.
-It's necessary to have such a limit or data will pile up at the choke point of the filter and consume resources needlessly.
+It's necessary to have such a limit or data will pile up at the choke point of the pipeline and consume resources needlessly.